siquick/web-agent/README.md

 ### Notes

 - Model traffic routes through Hugging Face’s OpenAI-compatible REST API.
-Set `HF_ROUTER_MODEL` (defaults to `Qwen/Qwen3-32B:cerebras`) to any model listed in the [Hugging Face Inference catalog](https://huggingface.co/inference/models) that supports the chat completions interface.
+Set `ROUTER_MODEL` (defaults to `Qwen/Qwen3-32B:cerebras`) to any model listed in the [Hugging Face Inference catalog](https://huggingface.co/inference/models) that supports the chat completions interface.
 - Reflection is constrained to a single additional turn to limit token and cost overhead.
 Tune `max_reflection_rounds` on `ToolUseAgent` if you need deeper self-critique.
 - Summaries are only generated after a minimum conversation length to save tokens on short interactions.